felixnorden/project-tenjin/documentation/meetings/meeting-05-02-19.md

 - Have a clear picture of how the visualisation should be done
 - Structured the project planning report
-- Hava begun writing the project planning
+- Have begun writing the project planning

 ## Tasks